aravazzibb/swe-tech-challenge/README.md

 ## Submission 📬
 After finishing the challenge, push it to a Github repo and send the link to aravazzi[at]builderbinder.com with the title "SWE Tech Challenge".

+Independently of your performance, we will answer you with a complete review of your application.

 Good luck! 🤞🍀